Although the Poconos are a well-known vacation destination, few anglers are aware of Pocono Creek.

 Best Spots to Fish Pocono Creek

-You can access Pocono Creek from Tanite Road, Schafers Schoolhouse Road, and Martz Road in Stroudsburg, Pennsylvania.
-Heading up stream Pocono Creek is accessible from numerous bridge crossings off Route 611.
+Pocono Creek is accessible from Tanite Road, Schafers Schoolhouse Road, and Martz Road in Stroudsburg, Pennsylvania.
+Heading upstream, the creek is accessible from numerous bridge crossings off Route 611.

 Stream Flow and Current Conditions